MicrosoftDocs/azure-docs/articles/cognitive-services/form-recognizer/concept-custom.md

 ### Create a composed model

-Below are the available methods for creating a composed model.
+Below are the available methods for creating a composed model:

 ### [**Form Recognizer sample labeling tool**](#tab/fott)